lucaquaglia15/jobMatchingEvent_sprin2024/README.md

 1) Download the input csv file and place it in the same folder as the python script

 2) Execute: python3 mentorship_heatmap.py

+3) The script will create the participantsView2024.csv file in the same folder and you can use that to mark the people as present or absent during your sessions